2016 Sacramento riot: Riot

-A crowd outside the California State Capitol after the riot.
-An anarchist flag is carried in the foreground.
-Debris lies on the plaza.

 A neo-Nazi group called the Traditionalist Workers Party (TWP) had a permit (Note: Photo caption: "Anti-fascist counter-protesters parade through Sacramento after multiple people were stabbed during a clash between neo-Nazis holding a permitted rally and counter-protesters on Sunday at the state capitol in Sacramento, California, United States, June 26, 2016." — Reuters/Max Whittaker) for a rally on the west steps of the capitol building.
 They were joined by their affiliate, Golden State Skinheads (GSS).

 Several groups led by Antifa (Anti-Fascist Action) Sacramento and BAMN (By Any Means Necessary) organized a counter protest.
 BAMN issued a statement saying that "collective power through mass militant direct action can shut these Nazis down and deal the fascists and white-supremacists a decisive tactical defeat".
 Antifa Sacramento stated that "fighting fascism was not a political duty, but a moral one", and called for direct action against them.

 Anti-fascist protesters started arriving around 9:00 a.m. and just before 11:00 a.m. they confronted a TV crew, shouting "no cameras" at reporter Mike Luery of KCRA and the cameraman.
 The protesters grabbed Luery's mic and attempted to grab the camera.

 Just before the TWP rally was scheduled to begin around noon, about 300 or more anarchists and other counter-protesters confronted the group.
 Members of the counter-protesters wore masks and used wooden bats, sticks, fireworks, and other weapons.
 A few people carried knives, though which side brought the knives used in the subsequent stabbings is unknown.
 About 400 people were involved in the violence.
 Ten people were hospitalized, all for multiple stabbing and laceration wounds, including two in critical life-threatening condition.
 Only one of the TWP and GSS members was stabbed.
 The capitol was locked down.
 Streets were closed.
 Over 100 police officers responded in riot gear and on horseback.
 They used rubber pellets and pepper-spray balls.

 Matthew Heimbach, the chairman of the TWP, said they expected violence, although they planned the rally to be peaceful.
 TWP sent about 30 people together with Golden State Skinheads.

 Yvette Felarca, an organiser for BAMN, stated that "mass militant action, with an integrated group of people" was used to shut down white nationalists.
 Felarca was filmed punching a man at the protests.

 California Assemblyman Jim Cooper was at the Capitol during the riot.
 He said violence was unnecessary, and the counter-protesters could have shut down the rally with yelling.

 Cres Vellucci, a police observer and representative for the National Lawyers Guild, described the violence as a "free-for-all".
 Vellucci said the police basically let people do what they wanted and fight it out.